cuba-platform/masquerade/README.md

 }
 ```

-## Creating the test
+## Creating a test

-Create a new package in the *com.company.demo* and name it *composite*.
+Create a new package in the `com.company.demo` and name it `composite`.
 Create
-a new Java class into this package and name it **LoginWindow**.
+a new Java class in this package and name it `LoginWindow`.
 This class
-should be inherited from the **Composite\<T>** where **T** is the name of your
+should be inherited from the `Composite\<T>` where `T` is the name of your
 class.
 This class will be used as a helper class, usually it declares UI
 components of an application screen / frame / panel that is shown in a web page.
-Also, all the useful test methods can be declared here.
+Also, all test methods can be declared here.

-All class attributes need to be marked with the ```@Wire``` annotation.
+All class attributes must be marked with the ```@Wire``` annotation.
-This annotation has optional 'path' element which allows userService to define
+This annotation has optional `path` element which allows userService to define
-the path to the component using the 'cuba-id' parameter.
+the path to the component using the `cuba-id` parameter.
 If the component does
-not have the _cuba-id_ parameter you can use the ```@FindBy``` annotation
+not have the `cuba-id` parameter, you can use the ```@FindBy``` annotation
 instead.
-This annotation has a list of optional parameters, like _name_,
+This annotation has a list of optional parameters, like `name`,
-_className_, _id_ and so on, which helps to identify the component.
+`className`, `id` and so on, which helps to identify the component.

 The type of the attribute in the class corresponds to the type of the screen
 component.
-If the component has a type which is not defined in the library use
+If the component has a type which is not defined in the library, use
-the _Untyped_ type.
+the `Untyped` type.

-The name of the attribute corresponds to the _cuba-id_ attribute of a DOM
+The name of the attribute corresponds to the `cuba-id` attribute of a DOM
 element that corresponds to the UI component.

 ```java